johnbmarine/johnbmarine.github.io/index.md

 # Welcome to John B. Marine's Github Site!
 My name is John Marine, and I would like to welcome you to my page!
 This is a static site that will be updated regularly with content.
 Most of what you will see here is all original content.
 Since I don't get much feedback for my work, I haven't allowed comments to be posted.

 If you would like to contact me about my work, please EMAIL me or contact me on Discord.

+<b>NOTE:</b> Github Page under construction!
+If any material is marked as "Currently Unavailable," it is being worked on and not yet published to my Github Page.
+You otherwise will be linked to a page noting it is still under construction.
+I apologize for the incovenience.

 Now with this out of the way, how can I help you?

-Something happens if you click [this link](helloworld.htm)...